 Murphy is gradually adjusting to his environment and trying to assimilate by picking up on social cues.
 In Episode 6, “Point Three Percent,” after arriving late to work several times, Murphy is finally on time.
 Dr. Melendez, his superior, says, “Right on time.
 What, did you sleep here or use a teleportation device?”
 Murphy replies, “I used a teleportation device.”

 Sooner or later, there was going to be an episode involving a patient who also has autism.
 In this episode, a teenage boy named Liam comes into the emergency room and needs to be soothed in order to cooperate with the doctors.
-Because he also has autism, Murphy understands Liam, and he knows how to connect with, but, of course, their individual cases are different.
+Because he also has autism, Murphy understands Liam, and he knows how to connect with him.
 Murphy eventually tells Liam, “You’re just like me,” and Liam looks into his eyes like he understood Murphy as well.